 Other than relatively insignificant aesthetic differences, the only genuine difference between the Magnifica S, and the Magnifica S Smart, is that the S Smart has the same smart Panarello steam wand that the DeLonghi Dedica EC685 has.

-This is a truly clever thing, actually, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.
+This is a in reality clever thing, actually, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.

-You don’t have to work with the Panarello, if you prefer basically slide the Panarello off and utilize the pipe below as a steam wand.
-Just beware that the rubber pipe might pop off at some point, scaring the BLEEP out of you!
-If this happens, actually work with a cable tie to keep the pipe in place.
+You don’t have to use the Panarello, if you prefer just slide the Panarello off and utilize the pipe below as a steam wand.
+Basically beware that the rubber pipe might pop off at some point, scaring the BLEEP out of you!
+If this happens, just utilize a cable tie to keep the pipe in place.

 Check Price – Amazon UKCheck Price – Currys